 Travel Report: Qufu – Shandong Province, China.

 July 2009.
 The Chinese town of Qufu is one of the top sights in Shandong Province.
-As the hometown of Confucius, arguably the world’s most revered philosopher, thousands of people flock here every day to pay testament to the old sage’s far-reaching influence.
-And it felt to me like this pocket-sized town, with a population of just sixty thousand, could barely cope with the strain.
+After all, this is the hometown of Confucius, arguably the world’s most revered philosopher.
+As a result, thousands of people flock here every day to pay their respects to the old sage.
+Consequently, this pocket-sized town, with a population of just sixty thousand, can barely cope with the strain.
 Still, away from the madness of Qufu’s Confucius attractions, one can still seek out a taste of local life.
-Work your way into the back streets and you’ll find restaurant owners fanning barbecues and circles of chain-smoking men playing cards.
+Work your way into the city’s back streets and you’ll find restaurant owners fanning barbecues and circles of chain-smoking men playing cards.

-Spread out across a walled complex of sixteen thousand square meters, Confucius World (as I like to call it), is so vast it actually takes up one fifth of Qufu’s total land mass!
+Spread out across a walled complex of 16000 square meters, Confucius World (as I like to call it), is so vast it actually takes up one fifth of Qufu’s total land mass!
 This is the temple area, a wondrous mix of stone courtyards, towering trees, crumbling bridges and a green, algae-infested stream.

-To my delight, the old man proceeded to decorate it with a handwritten Confucius quote in black ink.
-Asking me my name, he then dipped his calligrapher’s pen back into the pot.
+To my delight, the old man proceeded to decorate my fan with a handwritten Confucius quote in black ink.
+He then asked me my name and dipped his calligrapher’s pen back into the pot.
 And so he proceeded to apply the word Leighton across the breadth of the fan in both English and Chinese.
 Finally, satisfied with his penmanship, he applied his official stamp and the job was done.

-July 2009.
 The forest section of San Kong features a wonderful nature trail that eventually takes you far away from the maddening crowds.
-But before escaping, you should at least check out Confucius’ tomb, where the salivating masses push and shove each other around as they jostle for prime photo positions.
+Before escaping, you should at least check out Confucius’ tomb, where the salivating masses push and shove each other around as they jostle for prime photo positions.

-July 2009.
-Aside from Confucius mania, there wasn’t much else to do in Qufu.
-Still, I did hire a rickshaw for a one-hour tour around the town and its outskirts.
+Aside from Confucius mania, there wasn’t much to do in Qufu.
+Nevertheless, I did hire a rickshaw for a one hour tour around the town and its outskirts.
 The driver was really friendly and, God bless him, seemed intent on trying to teach me some Chinese.

 For more on my adventures in Qufu, have a look at my short story Take No Notice.